ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/basics/disk-expansion/resize-primary-disk.md

 ## Resize the filesystem to make the new space available

 Now that the disk and LV show the correct sizes, we can go ahead and resize the filesystem.
-Some servers use the `ext` filesystem type, and others user `xfs` - to identify which yours uses, run the following:
+Some servers use the `ext` filesystem type, and others user `xfs`.
+To identify which yours uses, run the following:

 ```bash
 [root@ssh ~]# df -T